Jessica (Xiaomin) Zu

 • Summary Statement of Research Interests

 Jessica Zu is an intellectual historian and a scholar of Buddhist philosophy.
 Her research uncovers surprising ways that ancient Buddhist processual philosophy was reinvented by marginalized groups to seek justice, build community, and change the world.
-She is currently working on her book manuscript—Just Awakening: Yogacara Social Philosophy in Modern China.
+Her Book—Just Awakening: Yogacara Social Philosophy in Modern China–is forthcoming with Columbia University Press.

 Her next book-length project—Liberation Buddhology: Processual Philosophies of Buddhist Social Justice Movements—investigates the philosophical innovations that undergirded Buddhist anti-colonial, anti-caste, and pro-democracy movements across Asia.
 Meanwhile, she is also exploring the viability of another long-term research—Quantum Buddhism: Spirituality for a Scientific World—which studies the simultaneous encounters of Buddhism with quantum physics in China, Japan, India, Thailand, and the US as integral parts of a worldwide revival of process philosophies spurred by Darwinism, quantum physics, and the problem of consciousness.